ACCESS

 kansai-international-airport

 For visitors flying in or out of Kansai Airport, Kyoto Station can be reached directly using the Limited Express Haruka.
-The line runs from the airport to Shin-Osaka and onto Kyoto Station before terminating at Maibara Station.
+The line runs from the airport to Shin-Osaka and onto Kyoto Station.
 The service includes both reserved and non-reserved seating.
-From the airport to Kyoto Station takes around 80 minutes and costs JPY3230 for a reserved seat and JPY2900 for a non-reserved seat.
+From the airport to Kyoto Station takes around 80 minutes and costs JPY3,640 for a reserved seat.
 If you are headed to Nagano / Central Japan from the airport, this will be the most convenient airport service to use to reach Kyoto and then proceed with your onward travel to Nagano.

 REACHING NAGANO FROM KYOTO